 Like pretty much everyone in my generation, I had an AOL Instant Messenger screen name that I’ll take with me to the grave because of how it was so very...90s.
 What I am willing to admit is that I would experiment with different answers to the infamous “A/S/L” question to see how it affected the response.

 For the uninitiated, “A/S/L” refers to “Age/sex/location” and was used in the context of introducing yourself in online chat rooms.
 It was a transactional question.
 A conversation could be terminated abruptly if your answer to these questions didn’t jive with what the other person was hoping for.

 As I sat down to write this chapter about market sizing, I realized that is virtually the same thing that happens when investors look at market sizes.
-Investors, like GeorgiaDawg86 and his ilk back in the day, have an unlimited amount of options when it comes to where to focus their attention.
-Investors have developed heuristics to help them navigate so many potential markets into which they can invest.
+Investors have an unlimited amount of options when it comes to where to focus their attention.
+They have developed heuristics to help them navigate so many potential markets into which they can invest.

 For an investor to decide if an investment idea is worth their time, they often need five key data points on the market before proceeding: